StefanosTouf/captain-logbeard/README.md

-# Captain logbeard the great arrives!
+# Captain logbeard "the great" arrives!

 Captain logbeard is at your service to aggregate, process and forward your application logs at their destination.